-Large-Scale, Unhackable Communication Networks Are Within Reach - D-brief
+Large-Scale, Quantum Communication Networks Are Within Reach - D-brief

-Large-Scale, Unhackable Communication Networks Are Within Reach
+Large-Scale, Quantum Communication Networks Are Within Reach

-Veering from the path of their counterparts at other institutions, researchers from the Max Planck Institute in Germany say they’ve found an easier path toward large-scale, unhackable communication networks.
+Veering from the path of their counterparts at other institutions, researchers from the Max Planck Institute in Germany say they’ve found an easier path toward large-scale, secure communication networks.

 They demonstrated that it’s possible to distribute quantum information to locations on earth via satellite with only minor modifications to existing technology.